This article was last updated by on

 Strawberry

-When I discovered learning I could plant a strawberry near my Blueberry, my happiness knew no bounds.
+My happiness knew no bounds when I learned I could plant a strawberry near my Blueberry.
 Imagine having two tasty fruits in your garden!

-Try it, strawberries and Blueberries make great companion plants together.
-I did it, and I am proud of it.
+Try it; strawberries and Blueberries make great companion plants together.

 Pineberry